 9) A student who fails to achieve satisfactory performance in any aspect of the program (course work, thesis or major paper) may be required to withdraw.

 The Master's thesis committee is chosen in the manner described under the section titled, The Program Requirements for the Master's Degree.
 The final examination will take the form of an open seminar in the presence of the Master's committee.
 The examination will be open to the public.

 Each student must obtain approval of his or her program, in writing, from the graduate coordinator within three weeks of registration.
 Subsequent changes require written approval from the graduate coordinator.

 In addition to the Program Requirements for the Master of Science Degree, students participating in the co-op option must satisfy the following conditions:

 1) Have been a full-time student in the Master’s program in Computer Science;

-2) Have successfully completed a minimum of one study term prior to applying for admission to the co-op stream;
+2) Have successfully completed a minimum of one study term;

-4) Have at least one semester of study remaining upon completion of their work terms in a maximum of three years in the Master’s program;
+3) Have at least one semester remaining in a maximum of three years in the Master’s program;

 COMPUTER SCIENCE: COURSES